aychedee/server/www.aychedee.com/2017/08/30/refactoring-our-infrastructure-with-bitbucket-pipelines.rst

 environment in emergencies, test their code in the deploy process or to show the product team work, to get signoff, prior to it being released.

-*Rollback* is only there as an emergency measure.
+**Rollback** is only there as an emergency measure.
 It lets an engineer quickly deploy the pre-built image for a particular commit.
 Unlike the normal deploy process there is an additional sanity check performed.
 Which is: “Has this commit been successfully deployed to production before?”
 If that’s not the case we just fail.
-Even though `"you can’t have a rollback button" <https://blog.skyliner.io/you-cant-have-a-rollback-button-83e914f420d9>`_ this can still be useful.
+Even though "`you can’t have a rollback button <https://blog.skyliner.io/you-cant-have-a-rollback-button-83e914f420d9>`_" this can still be useful.

-Deploying a commit to the *staging environment* is a way for engineers to test the entire deployment process, including database migrations, before their code is merged into master and the automated process kicks in.
+Deploying a commit to the **staging environment** is a way for engineers to test the entire deployment process, including database migrations, before their code is merged into master and the automated process kicks in.

-Creating a *custom test environment* is the primary way for an engineer to show their work to other members of Touch Surgery.
+Creating a **custom test environment** is the primary way for an engineer to show their work to other members of Touch Surgery.
 The output of running this command is a scaled down, isolated environment with a url unique to this commit.
 This gives ultimate flexibility.
 Nobody is blocked because the staging environment is